Back

 • Because of the time commitment and responsibility that goes along with sitting on a board, you may also want to consider the compensation being offered before taking on this role.
 Director compensation can be complex.
 Certain directorships might be purely voluntary; other directorships might involve compensation primarily in the form of securities like options which may gain value in relation to the company’s success; others still might offer a mix of cash and securities.

 • A community of specialized advisory firms exists to help suggest appropriate compensation arrangements for directors.
 Organizations like Global Governance Advisors and Mercer are some names we see often.
-Spencer Stuart prepares an annual board index which includes information about compensation for board members by industry for the FP 500 (here’s the 2019 report).
+Spencer Stuart prepares an annual board index which includes information about compensation for board members by industry for the FP 500 (here’s the 2023 report).
 Along with reviewing relevant commentary, consider looking up how other companies of comparable maturity within the industry compensate their directors, and perhaps also consider researching other public boards on which the current directors serve and how they are compensated by those companies.
-(Remember that your personal liability remains the same regardless of how much you are compensated.)
+(Remember that your personal liability remains the same regardless of whether and how much you are compensated.)

 Key Director Responsibilities